23 Cloud microphysics

 \[ \begin{align} \rho_v\left(a\right) = \rho_{v,\infty} + \left(\rho_{v,a} - \rho_{v,\infty}\right)\frac{a}{r}, \end{align} \]

-how easily it can be verified:
+as can be easily verified:

 \[ \begin{align} \frac{2}{r}\frac{\partial\rho_v}{\partial r} + \frac{\partial^2\rho_v}{\partial r^2} &= \left(\rho_{v,a} - \rho_{v,\infty}\right)\left(-\frac{2a}{r^3} + \frac{2a}{r^3}\right) = 0,\\ \rho_v\left(a\right) &= \rho_{v,\infty} + \left(\rho_{v,a} - \rho_{v,\infty}\right)\frac{a}{a} = \rho_{v,a},\\ \rho_v\left(r\to\infty\right) &= \rho_{v,\infty} + \left(\rho_{v,a} - \rho_{v,\infty}\right)\frac{a}{\infty} = \rho_{v,\infty}. \end{align} \]